How to start your own whisky collection or whiskey cellar: insider tips for beginners

 How should I handle whisky that has sediment or cork fragments in it?

 If you find sediment or cork fragments in your whisky, don't worry.
 Sediment can occur naturally in non-chill-filtered whiskies, and cork fragments can break off when opening the bottle.
-To remove these, you can decant the whisky through a fine filter before serving.
-This won't affect the flavour of the whisky.
+Here's what you can do.

 What are the regulations regarding buying and selling whisky in my country?